AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/summary/grants/2015-01-01-questionnaire-summary-grants-ind-skills-btn.md

-Enroll in industry skills fund
+Enrol in industry skills fund